 A general definition of lectins relates to their ability to help bind compounds.
 These include proteins, carbohydrates, fats and other molecules in the body.
 Lectins are multifaceted and there are many types of lectins.

 Lectins also exist in all animals.
 In animals – including humans – lectins have many metabolic functions.
 Lectins help the body’s cells in their DNA production and replication.
 They assist the immune system by fighting inflammation, infections by viruses and bacteria, and protecting organs from outside invaders and toxins.

-We have discussed other research showing that lower levels of lectins in humans and animals leads to a greater risk of infections.
+We have discussed other research showing that lower levels of lectins in humans and animals leads to greater risk of infections.

 Lectins are responsible for making sure our blood coagulates so we won’t bleed to death.
 Lectins are responsible for killing cancer cells, which the body produces on a regular basis.
 Lectins help maintain our blood vessel health and help them expand and contract.

 Lectins help the liver function properly in the face of various toxins.
 Lectins help us process carbohydrates to convert them into energy.
 Lectins help our immune systems recognize invading viruses, bacteria and other entities that are not healthy.